lnvglr/character-diversion/character-diversion.md

 </template>
 ```

-One particularly appealing concept is the atomic design system.
+I based the structure and architecture of the components on what is referred to as the atomic design system.
 It is made up of atoms, which form molecules, which in turn form cells, which make up organisms and species.
 This natural science analogy to the structuring of components goes back to Brad Frost, a web designer, and speaker.

 Hannah Heinson (2022) adapted Frost's original structure of Atoms, Molecules, Organisms, Templates, and Pages, to a more coherent hierarchy.